Aim logo

 Visit Aim

-AIM Credit Union is best for individuals seeking personal loans or credit products from a non-profit, member-owned financial institution with competitive rates and NCUA insurance protection.
+AIM Credit Union is profile signals for individuals seeking personal loans or credit products from a non-profit, member-owned financial institution with rate claims to verify and NCUA insurance protection.
 The main caveat is that the website provides limited transparency regarding full product details, membership requirements, fee structures, and terms—prospective members should request comprehensive information before joining or applying.

-• Individuals seeking personal loans with competitive rates from a non-profit lender
+• Individuals seeking personal loans with rate claims to verify from a non-profit lender

 • Members who value democratic participation in financial institution governance